 Picking out a knife for your EDC is harder than one would expect.
-There are so many different models in an amazing number of styles and materials and the price range greatly varies from a model to the other.
-Most of the times, one will choose a blade only if it looks cool, without knowing that looks can be deceiving and the knife he chose might not be the right one for him.
+There are so many different models in a surprising number of styles and materials and the price range dramatically varies from a model to the other.
+Most of the times, one will choose a blade only if it looks cool, without knowing that looks can be deceiving and the knife he buys might not be the right one for him.
 You should at least know why the blade is shaped in a particular style and what it is good for.

 The blade is the part of the knife that slices, chops or pierces as measured from the furthest tip to the beginning of the handle.
 The blade does all the work and it’s important to know how its shape will work in your favor based on the tasks it has to complete.

 Here are the types of blade you will encounter during your hunt for the best knife:

 The Clip Point blade type

 The spine continues straight past the handle and partway across the spine near the tip of the blade angles downward.
 It looks as if part of the blade has been cut out, but the purpose of this design is to make the tip sharper while also lowering it to provide a little more control.
 It is one of the most popular knives.

 - Sharp, controllable tip

 - Good for piercing and stabbing